neilpmayhew/udacity-data-scientist-nd-capstone/README.md

 ## Udacity Data Scientist Nanodegree Project

 ### Project Overview
 This project seeks to forecast the future value of Bit Coin in GBP, initially from historical data alone.
-Historically this has been done by humans analysing charts and plotting various different metrics in order to look for common patterns or signals to inform when to buy and sell.
-In more modern times a lot of this is done algorithmically and more recently still machine learning has been employed to assist with this.

-Financial data for Bit Coin is time series data.
-This project will make use of data from the Yahoo Finance service.
+It will make use of data from the Yahoo Finance service.
 For a particular currency pair e.g. BTC-GBP (Bit Coin to Great British Pound) a time series date set of daily values can be downloaded for Open, High, Low, Close and Volume.

-The project will seek to forecast the Close value.
+The data is time series data and the project intends to make use of a modified transformer network to train from it.
+Transformer models, along with their amazing success in NLP have also shown great promise in time series forecasting.
+The transformer model will implement time embeddings to enable the model to learn periodic and non-periodic patterns.
+It is hoped that this combined with the self-attention mechanism should enable it to learn patterns from the financial history.

 ### Project Statement
 The project needed to accomplish the following: